merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 #### Picking a gene to use for EcoPhylo

-We wanted to use a single-copy core gene for the EcoPhylo workflow because every genome should have one copy of the gene and because clustering SCG sequences can roughly resolve species-level differences (so not too many irrelevant genomes should end up in the same cluster as genomes from gut microbes).
+We wanted to use a single-copy core gene, and specifically a ribosomal protein, for the EcoPhylo workflow because every genome should have one copy of the gene and because clustering ribosomal protein sequences can often roughly resolve species-level differences (they are often used for phylogenomics for this reason).
 To select our gene of interest, we picked the SCG that was most frequently found across all 19,226 of the GTDB genomes and all 100 of the HMP metagenome assemblies.

 First, we obtained a matrix of SCG frequencies:
 ```bash